ahmdfhrii/ahmdfhrii/README.md

 ---

 ## 👋 About Me
-I am an **Informatics Engineering student** with a strong focus on **DevOps Engineering**, complemented by hands-on experience in **Cyber Security (Web Pentesting)** and **Artificial Intelligence Engineering**.
+I am an **Informatics Engineering student** with a primary focus on **DevOps Engineering**, experienced in designing, automating, and maintaining **reliable, scalable, and secure systems**.

-I specialize in building, automating, securing, and monitoring **cloud-native and production-ready systems**, with a solid understanding of how infrastructure, applications, and security interact in real-world environments.
+Alongside DevOps, I actively explore **Cyber Security (Web Application Pentesting)** and **Artificial Intelligence**, particularly how **security and AI can be integrated into modern DevOps workflows**.

-I am highly interested in **scalable systems, CI/CD automation, infrastructure as code, security testing**, and **AI-powered solutions**.
+I enjoy working with **cloud infrastructure, CI/CD pipelines, infrastructure as code**, and **system observability**, while continuously improving my skills through hands-on projects, competitions, and real-world simulations.

 ---